How Do I Know Which Credit Card to Pay Off First?

 You’re ready to pay down your credit card debt, but you carry a balance on multiple cards.
 What should you do: Pay off one card?
 Which one?
 Pay down them all equally?
 Stagger the payment amounts?
-Consider these tips to help you decide whether it’s best to pay off one credit card, or work towards paying down multiple cards at the same time.
+Consider these tips to help you decide which credit card to pay off first and whether it’s best to pay off one credit card at a time, or work towards paying down multiple cards at the same time.

 Understanding your debt-to-credit ratio

-Your debt-to-credit ratio (also known as a debt utilization ratio) equals your debt divided by your total credit, which might be the sum of several lines of credit.
+One of the first steps you should take is assess your overall credit card debt.
+Your debt-to-credit ratio (also known as your credit utilization ratio, or debt utilization ratio) equals your debt divided by your total credit, which might be the sum of several lines of credit.

 Your debt-to-credit ratio is an important factor in determining your credit score.
-It’s best to keep your debt-to-credit ratio low; you should aim to have the sum of your balances equal 30 percent or less of available credit.
+It’s best to keep your debt-to-credit ratio low; you should aim to have the sum of your balances under 30 percent of available credit.

 Pay off high-interest credit cards first

-Pay at least the minimum payment on all credit cards each month to avoid penalties.
-After that, work toward paying off the debt on the card with the highest interest rate.
-While some advocate for paying off your smallest debt first because it seems easier, you’ll save more on interest over time by chipping away at high-interest debt.
+Paying off the debt on the card with the highest interest rate first is one method to reduce credit card debt.
+This is called the “debt avalanche method.”
+While some advocate for paying off your smallest debt first because it seems easier, you may save more on interest over time by chipping away at high-interest debt.

 One caveat: If you are close to the maximum credit limit on one card, start by paying down that card so that the interest charges don’t send you over your credit limit, which could result in fees.

-Many credit cards have 0 percent APR introductory offers.
-Transferring your balances to cards with a zero percent intro APR can give you the chance to save on interest while paying off your debt.
-But read the fine print.
-Some credit cards charge a “balance transfer fee” usually based on a percentage of the amount being transferred.
-Also, learn how long the offer is good for—once it expires, your interest rate will increase and you could be charged accrued interest if the balance hasn’t been paid in full before the introductory rate expires.
-Be sure to read all the details.
+Many credit cards have 0 percent introductory APR offers.
+Transferring your balances to cards with a 0 percent intro APR can give you the chance to save on interest while paying off your debt.
+But read the fine print: some credit cards charge a balance transfer fee, usually a percentage of the amount being transferred.
+Also, learn how long the introductory offer on the balance transfer card is good for—once it expires, your interest rate will increase, and you could be charged accrued interest if the balance hasn’t been paid in full before the introductory rate expires.

 You may also be interested in